Green peas contain carbs, protein, and many beneficial nutrients, including fiber, vitamin A, and vitamin K, among others.

 Furthermore, peas contain just about every vitamin and mineral you need, in addition to a significant amount of fiber.

 What makes peas unique from other vegetables is their high protein content.
-For example, a 1/2 cup (170 grams) of cooked carrots has only 1 gram of protein, while 1/2 cup (170 grams) of peas contains four times that amount (1, 2).
+For example, a 1/2 cup (78 grams) of cooked carrots has only 0.6 grams of protein, while 1/2 cup (80 grams) of peas contains seven times that amount (

 Green peas are one of the best plant-based sources of protein, which is a major reason why they are so filling, along with their high amount of fiber.

 The unique protein content of green peas makes them an excellent food choice for those who do not eat animal products.
-However, it is important to note that they are not a complete source of protein, since they lack the amino acid methionine.
+However, it is important to eat a variety of protein-containing foods throughout the day to make sure you are getting all of the essential amino acids (

 Green peas have several properties that may help support blood sugar control.